 94% of sperm donors would have accepted an offer for genetic testing, had it had been offered by their sperm banks.

 Inheritable diseases are caused by changes (mutations) in our genes.
 Humans have around 20,000 different genes, each of which has two copies — one copy inherited from each biological parent.
 Today there are more than 10,000 known inheritable diseases that affect approximately 1% of the population.

 Mutations can be congenital.
 Mutations can be inherited from one or both parents; they can occur in the egg or sperm of a healthy parent and be transferred to a child; mutations can also occur in a fertilized egg.
 Whether a mutation in a disease-associated gene will lead to illness depends on the inheritance of the mutated gene.

 Many people are carriers of one or more inheritable diseases but are unaware of their carrier condition or their reproductive risk.

 "Researchers from Princeton University recently discovered that U.S. sperm banks differ widely in their testing protocols.
 They did a study of 27 provisionally qualified sperm donors and found many had genetic abnormalities.
 There were 30 genetic variants that were classified as 'pathogenic' and '66 with a high likelihood of causing gene dysfunction.'
 Whether these would actually cause problems in offspring would depend on the genetic makeup of the woman receiving the sperm.
 These researchers recommend more rigorous and standardized genetic testing of both donor males and recipient females."

 The following is a partial list of genetic/medical illnesses and disorders reported by donors and recipient families on the Donor Sibling Registry.
-(This Excel spreadsheet shows some of the diseases listed below which are shown to be genetic.)
+(This spreadsheet shows some of the diseases listed below which are shown to be genetic.)